ethan-pierce/ird-manuscript/README.md

-# Quantifying Sediment Transport by Greenland's Icebergs
+# Sediment Transport by Greenland's Icebergs

-Code and figures for the manuscript: **"Quantifying sediment transport by Greenland's icebergs."**
+Source code and model output for the manuscript: **"Sediment transport by Greenland's icebergs."**

 This work is included as a chapter in the following PhD dissertation:
 **"From bedrock to bergs: sediment entrainment beneath glaciers and ice sheets"**